SpektraSystems/MCW-ML-Ops/Hands-on lab/GettingStarted-V2.md

 1. To get the lab environment details, you can select **Lab Environment** tab.
 Additionally, the credentials will also be emailed to your email address provided at registration.

    ![](media/1.3.png "Lab Envirnment")

-    > You will see Suffix/DeploymentID value on **Lab Environment** tab, use it whereever you see SUFFIX or DeploymentID in lab steps.

 1. You can also open the Lab Guide on Seprate full window by selecting the **Split Window** icon at the bottom right corner.